ssbc/ssb-buttwoo-spec/README.md

 ## Validation

-A butt2 message MUST conform to the following rules:
+A buttwoo message MUST conform to the following rules:
  - Metadata must be an bipf encoded array of 8 elements:
    - a [ssb-bfe] encoded author
    - a [ssb-bfe] encoded parent message id